28th Illinois Infantry Regiment: Service

 The Battle of Shiloh, April 6–7, 1862.
 The 28th Illinois Volunteers were in Stephen A. Hurlbut's 4th Division, which suffered heavy casualties in front of the Hornet's Nest.

 The 28th Illinois Infantry was organized at Camp Butler, Illinois (dubbed "Camp Misery" because of overcrowding and poor conditions) seven miles (11 km) northeast of Springfield, Illinois, which had just been opened as a training camp for Illinois soldiers, and was mustered into Federal service on August 15, 1861.
 Between that date and March 15, 1866, when the regiment was mustered out and then discharged at Camp Butler on May 13, 1866, 290 fatalities were recorded, 184 of them from disease and 106 killed and mortally wounded.
 Of those who died from disease, 2 were officers.
 Of those killed and mortally wounded, 9 were officers.

-After mustering in during the late summer of 1861, the 28th Illinois Infantry moved to St. Louis, Missouri, by August 28th.
-Following this, the 28th continued to Thebes, and then to the small community of Bird's Point, Missouri by September 9th.
-By October 2nd, the 28th moved on to Fort Holt, Kentucky.
+After mustering in during the late summer of 1861, the 28th Illinois Infantry moved to St. Louis, Missouri, by August 28.
+Following this, the 28th continued to Thebes, and then to the small community of Bird's Point, Missouri by September 9.
+By October 2, the 28th moved on to Fort Holt, Kentucky.

-In October of 1861, the 28th was attached to the 4th brigade, District of Cairo.
+In October 1861, the 28th was attached to the 4th brigade, District of Cairo.
 In February 1862, the 28th was moved to the 1st Brigade, 4th Division, District of West Tennessee.
 By July, the 28th was assigned to the District of Memphis, Tennessee.
 In September, Jackson, Tennessee.
-In November, the 28th was moved to the 3rd Brigade, 4th Division, Right Wing 13th Army Corps, and then the 17th Corps in December, and the 16th in January of 1863.
+In November, the 28th was moved to the 3rd Brigade, 4th Division, Right Wing 13th Army Corps, and then the 17th Corps in December, and the 16th in January 1863.
 In July, the 28th Illinois Infantry returned to the 13th Corps, then again the 17th in August.

-On January 31st 1862, the 28th Illinois Infantry moved to the city of Paducah, Kentucky.
-From here, the 28th moved against Forts Henry and Heiman beginning February 2nd.
-By the 6th of February, the 28th occupied Fort Heiman.
-From March 6th until March 22nd, the 28th Illinois Infantry moved to Pittsburg Landing, Tennessee.
-Starting April 6th, the 28th fought here at the Battle of Shiloh.
+On January 31, 1862, the 28th Illinois Infantry moved to the city of Paducah, Kentucky.
+From here, the 28th moved against Forts Henry and Heiman beginning February 2.
+By 6 February, the 28th occupied Fort Heiman.
+From March 6 until March 22, the 28th Illinois Infantry moved to Pittsburg Landing, Tennessee.
+Starting April 6, the 28th fought here at the Battle of Shiloh.

 Following this, the 28th Illinois Infantry advanced to Corinth, Mississippi, and sieged the city for a month and a day.

-After the Union victory at Corinth, the 28th Illinois Infantry marched to Memphis, Tennessee from the 1st of June until the 21st of July, through the city of Grand Junction, the town of LaGrange, and the cities of Moscow and Germantown.
-From September 6th to 14th, the 28th moved to the city of Bolivar.
-From here, on October 5th, the 28th was involved in the Battle of Hatchie's Bridge.
+After the Union victory at Corinth, the 28th Illinois Infantry marched to Memphis, Tennessee from 1 June until 21 July, through the city of Grand Junction, the town of LaGrange, and the cities of Moscow and Germantown.
+From September 6 to 14, the 28th moved to the city of Bolivar.
+From here, on October 5, the 28th was involved in the Battle of Hatchie's Bridge.